 5. Sell on another marketplace

 Excess stock could also be used as gifts to reward your loyal customers, or as a result, an incentive for your off Amazon marketing objectives.
-The giveaway can apply to social media marketing – like and share our page for the chance to win xxx, so this can help to increase your brand visibility and bring the external traffic to your Amazon store.
+A prize promotion or a giveaway can apply to social media marketing – like and share our page for the chance to win xxx.
+This can help to increase engagement on your social media and bring external traffic to your Amazon store.

 7. Donate to charity

+Donating to a charity or another organization is a great way to get rid of the excess inventory and turn it into a good deed.
 Giving is good, but not everything can be donated to charity.
-Toys and games products could be donated to foster children.
+Toys and games products could be given to foster children.
 Stationery items could be donated to schools.

 If you have a good relationship with your supplier or there’s room in the return policy, you may sell the excess inventory back to your supplier or exchange your products.
 But there’s also a high chance you’ll be charged a restocking fee of about 10-30% of the original purchase price to cover any repacking needed.

-Excess inventory is an inevitability for many businesses.
+Excess inventory is inevitable for many businesses.
 There are always solutions available to mitigate the issue.
-After you’ve successfully cleared out all the excess stock, you need to learn from the experience and reduce the possibility of having excess inventory again by conducting in-depth product research.
+After you’ve successfully cleared out all the excess stock, you need to learn from the experience and reduce the possibility of having excess inventory again by conducting in-depth product research to identify fast-moving and profitable products.
+Additionally, the use of an AI-Powered Repricer will also help you remain competitive and aligned with your goals by adapting the best repricing strategy by learning your competitor’s repricing rules.
+Finally, we highly recommend you to use our Conditional Repricer and Inventory Age Condition mode to help you deal with your excess inventory and stagnant inventory.